Bryan Organ: Notable portraits

-His portrait of Prince Charles was commissioned by the Trustees of the National Portrait Gallery in 1980.
+Organ's portrait of Prince Charles was commissioned by the Trustees of the National Portrait Gallery in 1980.
 This was the inaugural work in the Gallery's programme of commissioning portraits and is the first painted portrait of the Prince to enter the National Portrait Gallery.

-In 1981 Organ was commissioned by the National Portrait Gallery to paint Diana, Princess of Wales.
+In 1981, Organ was commissioned by the National Portrait Gallery to paint Diana, Princess of Wales.
 She is depicted seated in the Yellow Drawing Room at Buckingham Palace.
 This is the only official portrait of the Princess.
-Prince Charles and Lady Diana were said to be 'very pleased' with the portrait which was completed and displayed just before their marriage).
-The paintings of Charles and Diana were described by the National Portrait Gallery's Director John Hayes as 'a breakthrough in royal portraiture', as they showed a sharp contrast to the Gallery's collection of more traditional portraits of kings and queens.
-Without the adornments of crowns and elegant finery, these paintings offered a 'subtle celebration of the modesty of a modern prince and monarchy', according to Tristram Hunt.
+Prince Charles and Lady Diana were said to be "very pleased" with the portrait, which was completed and displayed just before their marriage).
+The paintings of Charles and Diana were described by the National Portrait Gallery's Director John Hayes as "a breakthrough in royal portraiture", as they showed a sharp contrast to the Gallery's collection of more traditional portraits of kings and queens.
+Without the adornments of crowns and elegant finery, these paintings offered a "subtle celebration of the modesty of a modern prince and monarchy", according to Tristram Hunt.

-After its unveiling at the National Portrait Gallery Princess Diana's portrait was slashed by a Northern Irish protester (29 August 1981).
-Paul Salmon, a Belfast student aged 20, lunged past guards and cut a diagonal slash in the painting which ripped all the way down to the frame, he is quoted as saying 'I did it for Ireland'.
-Salmon later pleaded guilty to a charge of 'causing criminal damage', was sentenced to 6 months in prison and ordered to pay for the painting's restoration.
+After its unveiling at the National Portrait Gallery, Princess Diana's portrait was slashed by a Northern Irish protester (29 August 1981).
+Paul Salmon, a Belfast student aged 20, lunged past guards and cut a diagonal slash in the painting, which ripped all the way down to the frame; he is quoted as saying: "I did it for Ireland."
+Salmon later pleaded guilty to a charge of "causing criminal damage", was sentenced to 6 months in prison and ordered to pay for the painting's restoration.